buddhist-uni/buddhist-uni.github.io/_courses/imagery/yonisomanasikara.md

 ### Reflection

-The similes here are among the most dramatic in the course.
+The similes here are among the most dramatic and dynamic in the course.
 Why do you think that is?